koculu/ZoneTree/docs/building-systems/queues.md

 ZoneTree can be used as the durable ordered storage layer for queue-like systems.
 It gives you ordered keys, fast append-style writes, range scans, deletion markers, atomic same-key counters, and optional transactions.

-It does not turn a key-value store into a complete distributed queue by itself.
-Delivery guarantees, leases, retry policy, consumer coordination, and dead-letter handling belong to the queue layer you build above ZoneTree.
+The queue protocol defines delivery guarantees, leases, retry policy, consumer coordination, and dead-letter handling above that storage layer.

 ## Key Layout